odnr93/routilux/docs/source/introduction.rst

 Introduction
 ============

-FlowForge is a powerful, event-driven workflow orchestration framework designed for building flexible and maintainable data processing pipelines.
-With its intuitive slot-and-event mechanism, FlowForge makes it easy to connect routines, manage state, and orchestrate complex workflows while maintaining clean separation of concerns.
+Routilux is a powerful, event-driven workflow orchestration framework designed for building flexible and maintainable data processing pipelines.
+With its intuitive slot-and-event mechanism, Routilux makes it easy to connect routines, manage state, and orchestrate complex workflows while maintaining clean separation of concerns.

-Why FlowForge?
+Why Routilux?
 --------------

 Building workflow-based applications can be challenging.
 You need to: